We’ve been warned.

 We did not follow cleverly invented stories when we told you about the power and coming (parousia) of our Lord Jesus Christ, but we were eyewitnesses of his majesty.
 For he received honor and glory from God the Father when the voice came to him from the Majestic Glory, saying, “This is my Son, whom I love; with him I am well pleased.”
 We ourselves heard this voice that came from heaven when we were with him on the sacred mountain.

-Reading this text, and reflecting on the Transfiguration accounts, I sense that we will be overwhelmed with the glory of our Lord at his parousia.
+Reading this text and reflecting on the Transfiguration accounts, I sense that we will be overwhelmed with the glory of our Lord at his parousia

-There is a certain impatience on the part of believers, and denial on the part of those who do not believe.
+There is a certain impatience on the part of believers and denial on the part of those who do not believe.

-In Matthew 24:37-44, parousia is used twice (24:37, 39 – “coming” in v.
-42 is a different word for the process of coming).
-In this context and elsewhere, Jesus tells his disciples, “you do not know on what day your Lord will come.”
+In Matthew 24:37-44, parousia is used twice (24:37, 39— “coming” in v.
+42 is a different Greek word, referring to the process of coming).
+In this context and elsewhere, Jesus tells his disciples, “You do not know on what day your Lord will come.”
+Despite these words, many have embarrassed themselves by trying to predict the date of the parousia of the Lord Jesus and the events surrounding his return.

 Others argue that the delay in his return means he is not coming at all (e.g., 2 Peter 3:1-14 where parousia occurs in vs. 4 and 12):

-“Where is this ‘coming’ he promised?
+“Where is this ‘coming’ [parousia] he promised?
 Ever since our fathers died, everything goes on as it has since the beginning of creation.”

 These people are in for a rude awakening.

 Using an agricultural metaphor, James (5:7-9) relates the patience of a farmer waiting for a crop to ripen for harvest.
 In the same way, we should exercise an informed patience for the parousia.
-Our Lord will return when the time is ‘ripe’.
+Our Lord will return when the time is ‘ripe.’

-Earlier we quoted two angels: Jesus “will come back in the same way you have seen him go into heaven” (Acts 1:11).
+Earlier, we quoted two angels: Jesus “will come back in the same way you have seen him go into heaven” (Acts 1:11).

-Jesus himself tells the disciples that “as the lightning that comes from the east is visible even in the west, so will be the coming (parousia) of the Son of Man” (Matthew 24:27).
+Jesus himself tells the disciples that “as the lightning that comes from the east is visible even in the west, so will be the coming [parousia] of the Son of Man” (Matthew 24:27).

 And Paul writes: